vegaprotocol/documentation/docs/api/bridge/contracts/ERC20_Bridge_Logic.md

 **ERC20_Bridge_Logic_Restricted**

-This contract is used by Vega network users to deposit and withdraw ERC20 tokens to/from Vega.
+This contract is used to deposit and withdraw ERC20 tokens.

 ## Contract Members
 **Constants & Variables**